microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-cascading-inputs-in-tool.md

   description: This is my tool with cascading inputs
   type: python
 ```
-> Note: The "enabled_by_value" in the tool yaml is of list type, implying that a single input can be enabled by multiple values from the dependent input.
+> Note: The `enabled_by_value` in the tool yaml is of list type, implying that a single input can be enabled by multiple values from the dependent input.

 ## Use your tool from VSCode Extension
-After you build and share the tool package, you can use your tool from VSCode Extension according to [Create and Use Tool Package](create-and-use-tool-package.md).
+Once you've built and shared your tool, you can use your tool from VSCode Extension according to [Create and Use Tool Package](create-and-use-tool-package.md).
-Here we use an existing flow to demonstrate the experience, open [this flow](https://github.com/microsoft/promptflow/tree/main/examples/tools/use-cases/cascading-inputs-tool-showcase) in VS Code extension.
+Here we use [an existing flow](https://github.com/microsoft/promptflow/tree/main/examples/tools/use-cases/cascading-inputs-tool-showcase) to demonstrate the experience.

-Before you select the "user_type" input, both "student_id" and "teacher_id" inputs are disabled and hidden.
+Before you select the `user_type` input, both `student_id` and `teacher_id` inputs are disabled and hidden.
 ![before_user_type_selected.png](../../media/how-to-guides/develop-a-tool/before_user_type_selected.png)

-However, after you select the "user_type" input, the corresponding input is enabled and shown.
+However, once you select the `user_type` input, the corresponding input will be enabled and displayed.
 ![after_user_type_selected_with_student.png](../../media/how-to-guides/develop-a-tool/after_user_type_selected_with_student.png)
 ![after_user_type_selected_with_teacher.png](../../media/how-to-guides/develop-a-tool/after_user_type_selected_with_teacher.png)